The Unremembered Project (March 2018)

 People from across the Commonwealth (of different races and religions) helped in many ways

 We have made a wreath as part of this nationwide project and sent it in to get a chance of being used in a national remembrance ceremony.

 We have visited our local cemetery to see some of the war graves there.

-We have found three Labour Corp graves so far.
+We have found three graves of the Labour Corps so far.